-Strathearn and Strathallan are located to the south-west of Perth.
+Strathearn and Strathallan are located to the south-west of Perth with a population of 21,900.
 Crieff and Auchterarder are the biggest towns, surrounded by stunning mountains, lochs, and rivers.
 The Gleneagles Hotel, opened in 1924, and other major attractions including Crieff Hydro and Drummond Castle Gardens mean the area contributes 23% of tourism revenue to Perth and Kinross.